-Akerlof and Shiller have good points, excellent stories, and a clear aim in Phishing for Phools.
+George Akerlof and Robert Shiller have good points, excellent stories, and a clear aim in Phishing for Phools.
 The aim is to convince economist colleagues that all market outcomes aren’t perfect.
-I applaud their aim but their conceptualization assumes consumers (and others) are robots with a monkey on our backs preventing us from being “fully rational”.
+I applaud their aim.
+That said, their conceptualization assumes consumers (and others) are robots with a monkey on our backs.
+The monkey prevents us from being “fully rational”.
 I’d say, however, that we are the monkey.
-One can’t really think of decision making as a “fully rational” robot being put off by a monkey and therefore describe appeals to the monkey as phishing (manipulation and deception).
-Why do economic robots want anything at all?
-In politics why would a robot care who won the election, and if they don’t care what does it mean to trick them?
+I was left with the feeling that even the best economists don’t get marketing.

 (The authors also conflate marketing and advertising which is unfortunate.
 See the “Evolution of Marketing” on page 54, Akerlof and Shiller, 2015).

 They describe voters in two camps.
 Firstly, they point to “informational phools”.
 These are the not fully informed.
 (I guess that is everyone).
 They also note “psychological phools”.
 These are people who respond differently to different messaging, (Akerlof and Shiller, 20915, page 75).
 They are surely right to note both of these happen.
 That said, most non-economists already believe that voters aren’t perfect decision-makers.
 As such, it would be great to address a bit more just how “phoolish” voters are.